Fog and wildfire smoke cause crashes in Florida, 9 dead

 (updated at 8:04 p.m.
 MT, January 29, 2012)

 The Florida Highway Patrol had closed the highway briefly overnight because of a mixture of fog and smoke from a marsh fire in the nearby Paynes Prairie Preserve State Park south of Gainesville.
 Troopers checked the visibility and when it cleared they opened the highway.
-At 3:45 a.m. the crashes occurred, involving at least four to five seven large commercial vehicles and about six twelve passenger vehicles.
+At 3:45 a.m. the crashes occurred, involving at least seven large commercial vehicles and about twelve passenger vehicles.
 Three of the vehicles caught fire.
 The Gainesville Sun has some photos of the incident.

 This brings to mind the horrific 70-vehicle pileup on January 9, 2008 on I-4 in Florida in which five people were killed.
 That one was caused by a mixture of fog and smoke from an escaped prescribed fire.

-About Bill Gabbert
+Author: Bill Gabbert

-2 thoughts on “Fog and wildfire smoke cause crashes in Florida, 9 dead
+2 thoughts on “Fog and wildfire smoke cause crashes in Florida, 9 dead”

-1. I can see the future of this one: first, a TV commercial to call 1-800-Bad Smoke&Fog “if you or one of your loved ones were killed or injured in this event.”
+2. I can see the future of this one: first, a TV commercial to call 1-800-Bad Smoke&Fog “if you or one of your loved ones were killed or injured in this event.”
 Then the lawsuits are filed against the Forestry Department (“fail to put out the fire”), the NWS (failure to forecast the fog”), the Hiway Department (“failure to put out message boards”), the Hiway Patrol (“failure to close the hiway”), the car manufacturers (failure to build a crash-proof car”), Frito-Lay Potatoe Chips (“hiring a truck that crashed to haul their chips into Florida”), the cars in front of me (“slowing down too quickly”), the cars behind me (“not slowing down quickly enough”) and NWCG (“not developing fire-fighting tools that would have put the fire out faster and with less smoke”).

 Welcome to the brave new world of wildfire litigation.